microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ## PARAMETERS

 ### -Action
-Represents the type of the operation on the role eligibility assignment.
+Represents the type of operation on the role eligibility request.
-The possible values are: AdminAssign: For administrators to assign role eligibility to users or groups to roles.AdminExtend: For administrators to extend expiring assignments.AdminUpdate: For administrators to change existing role assignments.AdminRenew: For administrators to renew expired assignments.AdminRemove: For administrators to remove users or groups from eligible roles.UserAdd: For users to activate their eligible assignments.UserExtend: For users to request to extend their expiring eligible assignments.UserRemove: For users to deactivate their active eligible assignments.UserRenew: For users to request to renew their expired eligible assignments.
+The possible values are: AdminAssign: For administrators to assign eligible roles to principals.AdminRemove: For administrators to remove eligible roles from principals.
+AdminUpdate: For administrators to change existing role eligibilities.AdminExtend: For administrators to extend expiring role eligibilities.AdminRenew: For administrators to renew expired eligibilities.UserAdd: For users to activate their eligible assignments.UserRemove: For users to deactivate their active eligible assignments.UserExtend: For users to request to extend their expiring eligible assignments.UserRenew: For users to request to renew their expired eligible assignments.

 ```yaml
 Type: System.String